-Course Objectives: EO1 IDENTIFY the following properties of tritium:
+- Course Objectives: EO1 IDENTIFY the following properties of tritium:

+- physical/chemical

-- physical/chemical - radioactive.
+- radioactive.

-EO2 IDENTIFY sources of tritium:
+- EO2 IDENTIFY sources of tritium:

 - natural

 - byproduct

 - weapons.

 - EO3 IDENTIFY uses of tritium:

 - weapons applications

 - research

 - fusion energy production

 - industrial/commercial.

 - EO4 IDENTIFY modes of tritium exposure:

 - inhalation

 - ingestion

 - absorption

-- injection/wound.

 - EO5 IDENTIFY the biological effects of tritium:

 - biological half-life

 - dose.

 - EO6 IDENTIFY the radiological control methods for tritium:

 - engineered

 - administrative

 - surface contamination limits

-- personnel protective equipment
+- personal protective equipment

 - application of ALARA principles.

 - EO7 IDENTIFY methods for monitoring for tritium:

 - air sampling for worker safety

 - contamination surveys

 - bioassay.

 - EO8 IDENTIFY tritium waste minimization and handling techniques.
+(Site-Specific) - EO9 IDENTIFY alarms and proper response to abnormal conditions in the tritium facility.
 (Site-Specific)

-- EO9 IDENTIFY alarms and proper response to abnormal conditions in the tritium facility.
-(Site-Specific)

-Notes

-I. PROPERTIE S OF TRITIUM - What is tritium?
+I. PROPERTIES OF TRITIUM - What is tritium?

-Hydrogen is element in th proton in its r single proton makes it thre adioactive isotope of hydrogen (H). the lightest and most abundant e universe.
-Hydrogen has only one nucleus.
-Tritium has, in addition to the , two neutrons in its nucleus.
-This e times heavier than the most n of hydrogen.
+Tritium is a radioactive isotope of hydrogen (H).
+Hydrogen is the lightest and most abundant element in the universe.
+Hydrogen has only one proton in its nucleus.
+Tritium has, in addition to the single proton, two neutrons in its nucleus.
+This makes it three times heavier than the most common form of hydrogen.

-A. Isotopes of Hydrogen
+- A. Isotopes of Hydrogen

-1. Protium (H) (99.985% natural abundance)
+- 1. Protium (H) (99.985% natural abundance)

-Deuterium = hydrogen + 1 neutron (D) (0.015% natural abundance)
+- Deuterium = hydrogen + 1 neutron

+(D) (0.015% natural abundance)

-Tritium = hydrogen + 2 neutrons (T)
+- 3. Tritium = hydrogen + 2 neutrons (T)

-B. Symbo l for Tritium
+- B. Symbol for Tritium

-Tritium is designated as: T, H-3, or ${}{1}^{3}$ H
+Tritium is designated as: T, H-3, or ${}^{3}{1}$ H

 C. Chemical Properties of Hydrogen/ Tritium

 Tritium "behaves" just like hydrogen chemically because it has one proton and one electron like ordinary hydrogen.